AkashBankar21/Sagemaker/README.md

 # Sagemaker
-This is a file ffor building and deploying model in Amazon AWS Sagemaker
+This is a file for building and deploying model in Amazon AWS Sagemaker